Carolina–Duke rivalry: March 4, 2006: #13 North Carolina 83, #1 Duke 76

 Coming into the game ranked #1 in both polls, Duke hosted senior night, honoring the National Player of the Year and all-time ACC leading scorer JJ Redick and two-time National Defensive Player of the Year Shelden Williams.
 North Carolina, the defending national champions, had lost the whole core of the team that won it all the year before, but came into the game on a 7-game winning streak.
 Freshmen Tyler Hansbrough and Danny Green led Carolina as well as veterans Reyshawn Terry and David Noel.
 ESPN broadcast the game on all three of its channels as part of its first ESPN Full Circle coverage, showing a marathon of past games hours before tipoff.
 Duke led early 13–2 as Redick caught fire and hit his first five shots.
 The Tar Heels fought back, cutting the deficit to one by halftime.
-The Tar Heels stormed out to a 72–62 lead as Hansbrough and Terry starting hitting their shots in the second half.
-After a timeout, Duke's Williams hook shot pulled Duke back within eight, but Hansbrough recovered a loose ball 25 feet from the hoop answered with a three-pointer to beat the shot clock.
+The Tar Heels stormed out to a 72–62 lead as Hansbrough and Terry started hitting their shots in the second half.
+After a timeout, Duke's Williams hit a hook shot that pulled Duke back within eight, but Hansbrough recovered a loose ball 25 feet from the hoop and answered with a three-pointer to beat the shot clock.
 DeMarcus Nelson then hit 3-pointers on 3 successive possessions to put the Devils back to within 3 with 1:31 left.
 However, that was as close as it would get.
 The Heels hit their free throws down the stretch, Redick missed 15 of his last 16 shots, and DeMarcus Nelson shot an air ball that resulted in a shot clock violation that prevented a late Duke rally, leading to a final score of 83–76.
 The game was watched by 3.78 million households on ESPN and ESPN2.